casterbn/QtCompile/notes.md

 Another reason is that Qt5 have depecrated WebKit, which depends on ICU.

 Using linked OpenSSL support except for Qt 5 builds on macOS and all static builds.
-macOS Qt 4 builds and Windows builds are using statically linked OpenSSL, Android builds are using statically linked LibreSSL, Linux builds are using dynamically linked system OpenSSL.
+macOS Qt 4 builds and Windows builds are using statically linked OpenSSL, Android builds are using statically linked OpenSSL.
 macOS Qt 5 builds are using SecureTransport instead of OpenSSL.

 No debug libs, which cuts more than a half of the size of the whole Qt package.